Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Crowdfunding is a way for your business to raise a one-time sum of money that it doesn’t need to repay.
-There are a few different types of crowdfunding, though rewards-based and equity crowdfunding are the most common.
+There are several different types of crowdfunding, though seed funding — or rewards-based crowdfunding — and equity crowdfunding are common options.
 Both typically take around a month to raise the funds you need and are great for exciting projects.

 With rewards-based crowdfunding, your business sets up an online campaign to raise money from fans, family and friends and offers prizes in return for donations.
 With equity crowdfunding, your company raises money from investors in exchange for a share of ownership in your business.

 Rewards-based crowdfunding is usually better for small, creative projects with wide appeal that you can get across with a short video.
 Equity crowdfunding is typically better for businesses that want to expand or launch a project that they predict will be profitable.
-It can also be a good source of seed capital for startups, and it’s one of the more popular financing options for the cannabis industry.
+It can also be a good source of seed capital for startups, and it’s one of the more popular cannabis industry financing options.